 Applicants whose highest level of study enrolment since leaving secondary education is a higher education qualification must demonstrate the completion of an AQF Level 7 Bachelor degree (or higher) by an authorised institution for admission into this course.

 This course of study requires the completion of a higher education qualification by an authorised institution.
 Applicants who have not completed formal higher education study are not eligible for direct entry into this course.

 Overseas students are required to demonstrate their English proficiency skills.
 Such students admitted into our programs must attain an overall IELTS (or equivalent) score of 6.5 (with no score below 6.0 in any of the four skills areas).
 IELTS (or equivalent) is not required for applicants who have undertaken five years of required higher education study (or equivalent) in English from an approved country or who have completed a Certificate IV or higher qualification awarded in English under the Australian Qualification Framework by an authorised institution or registered training organisation.

-Delivery Mode: Face-to-face
+Delivery Mode: Face-to-Face (Campus class)